ImageVisioner/IRdenoise/README.md

 We have submitted our manuscript to the Optics & Laser Technology Journal, wish us good luck.
 We will release our code immediately upon acceptance

+This project implements a Flexible Order Modulator (FOM) based image denoising algorithm with low-rank regularization to improve denoising performance.
+The algorithm is suitable for complex noise scenarios such as Poisson noise.

 # Infrared_Denoise

 We propose a denoising model for infrared images designed for hybird noise.